ZarehD/AspNetStatic/Readme.md

   - Don't update href attribute value for \<a\> and \<area\> tags that refer to static pages.
   - Use your web server's redirect or url-rewrite module to re-route requests (e.g. _/page/_ or _/page/index_ to _/page/index.html_).
     ```c#
-    // true when app is executed with one of the following args...
+    // true when app is executed with one of the marker args, such as SSG.
-    //  dotnet run -- static-only
-    //  dotnet run -- exit-when-done
+    //  dotnet run -- ssg
     var exitWhenDone = args.HasExitWhenDoneArg();

     app.GenerateStaticPages(